laurent-martin/aspera-hsts-operations/README.md

 > Ideally, below command shall be executed from outside the on-premise environment.
 > The goal being to verify that **Aspera on Cloud** services can correctly access the on-premise server and that the certificate is well recognized from internet.

-At this point, **Nginx** shall forward requests to the Node API and an API user and transfer user shall be configured.
+At this point, **nginx** shall forward requests to the Node API and an API user and transfer user shall be configured.

 Check with: